 All in all, Affinity Publisher is shaping up to be a serious rival for InDesign, competing on both value for money and functionality.
 With Affinity Publisher for iPad in the late-development stages, the potential for Affinity to transition publishing design into the tablet market is really exciting.
 Watch this space!

 We'd love to know your thoughts on Affinity Publisher.
 Are you a Publisher convert or die-hard InDesign fan?
 Perhaps you think both InDesign and Affinity Publisher have room for improvement?
-Leave your thoughts and experiences with using both programs in the comments below.
+Leave your thoughts and experiences with using both programs on the forum.

 Check out more reviews of Affinity programs, Affinity Publisher tutorials, and suggestions for alternative design software: